 Poorly Orientated Blocks

-We have developed this unique home design guide for people wanting to build their perfect dream home.
-The guide was developed as a result of 30 years of expertise and experience designing new homes for clients all over the Perth metropolitan area.
+We have developed these unique home design guides for people wanting to build their perfect dream home.
+The guides were developed as a result of 30 years of expertise and experience designing new homes for clients all over the Perth metropolitan area.